MSG: The Messenger

 MSG: The Messenger (also known as MSG: The Messenger of God) is a 2015 Indian Hindi-language action comedy film written by and starring Gurmeet Ram Rahim Singh in his film debut.
 He is also credited as co-director, co-cinematographer, co-editor, songwriter and stuntman.
 The film was released worldwide on 13 February 2015.
 It follows a spiritual leader, played by Singh and largely based on himself, on a quest to eradicate drugs and gender-related issues.

 MSG: The Messenger received largely negative reviews from critics, who accused it of being a propaganda film promoting Singh's teachings, while also severely criticising its quality.
 It was also controversial for being allegedly insulting towards Sikhs.
 Box office estimates indicated that the film grossed approximately ₹16.65 crore on a budget of ₹30 crore, although the producers claimed ₹126 crore.
 It was followed the same year by a direct sequel, MSG-2 The Messenger, and later by two more instalments, The Warrior Lion Heart and Hind Ka Napak Ko Jawab, with Singh similarly involved in all of them.

 Synopsis

-Guruji is a spiritual leader who has a huge follower base.
-He has accepted the challenge of eradicating social evils including drugs and gender-related issues that have been prevailing in society.
-Those with vested interests and apathy towards the welfare of society are now disturbed as there's someone who has taken control of the situation.
-They conspire to kill him.
+Guru is a spiritual leader with a large following.
+He has accepted the challenge of eradicating social evils, including drug abuse and gender-related issues, which have long been prevalent in society.
+Those with vested interests in maintaining the status quo are now disturbed as there is someone who has taken control of the situation.
+They are conspiring to kill him.